 Pedestrian accidents can be devastating for injured victims, especially considering the size and weight of other vehicles on the road.
 In fact, 21 percent of all fatalities resulting from traffic-related collisions are pedestrians, according to the California Department of Public Health.
 In addition, pedestrians in San Francisco’s Bay Area are at a higher risk of accidents as compared to other regions of the state: This region is ranked within the top two for non-fatal pedestrian injuries.
 Victims are left with severe injuries, ongoing pain and suffering, costly medical bills, and many other losses.
 Pedestrian accident lawyers can help if you’ve been injured.

 Fortunately, California law allows you to pursue the responsible driver for compensation after a pedestrian accident.
 These claims can be challenging, so it is essential to work with a knowledgeable personal injury attorney who is dedicated to fighting for your right.
-Please contact the Marin County pedestrian accident lawyers at Wakeford Gelini to schedule a free, no-obligations consultation about your situation.
+Please contact the San Francisco pedestrian accident lawyers at Wakeford Gelini to schedule a free, no-obligations consultation about your situation.
 You can also get some valuable information by reading the answers to some common questions about pedestrian accidents in California.

 Featured Case Results

 Our client suffered a traumatic foot injury when hit by a car while crossing the street.
 The case settled for policy limits of $300,000.

 What Are the Most Common Causes of Pedestrian Accidents?

 Many of the same factors involved with vehicle crashes are also to blame in pedestrian incidents, since drivers may:

 - Fail to yield to a pedestrian who is walking in the crosswalk or otherwise has the right of way;